Canadian banknote issuers: Domestic issues

 The following is a list of banks with note-issuing privileges and the periods during which they issued notes in Canada.
 The end dates are the dates appearing on the last note issues, but notes may have circulated for some time after.

+Chartered Banks

 British West Indies issues

 In the British West Indies, Canadian bank notes circulated from 1900 to 1950 alongside notes of the Colonial Bank (later, Barclays Bank) and, in some places, notes of smaller denominations issued by local authorities.

 The following is a list of the Canadian banks that issued notes for circulation in the British West Indies, together with the dates and denominations of those issues.